Extremal graphical modeling with latent variables via convex optimization

+We consider the exact same setup as in the simulation study in Section~\ref{sec:struc_recov}.
+The only difference is that we specify the sub-graph $\mathcal{G}_0 = (E_O,O)$ among the observed variables to be an Erd\H{o}s--R{\"e}nyi with edge probability $0.08$ and set $\Theta_{ij}^\star$ to $-2$ for every $(i,j) \in E_O$ and zero otherwise.
 The rest of the simulation study is carried out as described in Section~\ref{sec:struc_recov}.
 Figure~\ref{fig:ads3} summarizes the performance of all the methods on 50 independent results.
 We again observe that our approach outperforms \texttt{eglearn}, and accurately recovers the graphical structure among the observed variables as well as the number of latent variables.
-In terms of validation likelihood, \texttt{eglatent} is a bit weaker than in the simulation with the cycle graph.
+In terms of validation likelihood, \texttt{eglatent} is a bit weaker than in the simulation with the cycle graph. \FloatBarrier